 A few things to consider when optimizing your transactional emails include:

-- Think about your customer journey – A great transactional email can help you grow your list, generate additional revenue, capture customer feedback and make your customers happier.
+- Think about your customer journey – A great transactional email can help you grow your list, generate additional revenue, capture customer feedback, and make your customers happier.

-- Customer service focus – Ensure that your transactional emails are always customer-service focused and feature phone numbers, email addresses and help pages prominently.
+- Customer service focus – Ensure that your transactional emails are always customer-service focused and feature phone numbers, email addresses, and help pages prominently.

-- Consistent branding – Would you send out an ugly, plain text welcome email?
+- Consistent branding – Would you send out an ugly, plain-text welcome email?
 Probably not, but it seems to be an acceptable practice for many transactional emails.
-You’re going to look much more professional and engaging and provide a better experience if your transactional emails are consistent and compelling from start to finish.
+You’re going to look much more professional and engaging and provide a better experience if your transactional emails are consistent and compelling, from start to finish.

 - Mobile optimization – While responsive email designs are taking over the rest of the email world, transactional emails are still in the dark ages when it comes to mobile optimization.
 This is seriously unfortunate when you consider how many transactional emails are read on mobile devices.
 Campaign Monitor’s transactional email feature ensures all your messages are mobile-friendly.

-- Value added content – Why not tell your subscribers how they can get the most out of their new purchase or recommend add-ons?
+- Value-added content – Why not tell your subscribers how they can get the most out of their new purchase or recommend add-ons?
 Your transactional emails don’t just have to contain transactional information.
 Just follow the guidelines outlined above.

 Hopefully, these examples have inspired you to take control of the transactional emails your company sends.
 Try out our transactional email feature and put more action in your transactional emails today.
 Now that you understand how beneficial transactional emails are, learn more about how to create a full customer journey with email.